Admission Requirements for First-Time Freshmen

 Intersystem Cross Enrollment – Matriculated CSU, UC or community college students may enroll on a “space available” basis for one course per term at another CSU, UC or community college and request that a transcript of record be sent to the home campus.

 Admission Requirements for International Students

-The CSU uses separate requirements and application filing dates in the admission of “foreign students”.
-Verification of English proficiency (see the section on the English Language Requirement for undergraduate applicants), financial resources, and academic performance are each important considerations for admission.
-Academic records from foreign institutions must be on file at least by the dates listed below, and, if not in English, must be accompanied by certified English translations.
+The CSU uses separate requirements and application filing dates in the admission of foreign students.
+Verification of English proficiency (see the section on the English Language Requirement for undergraduate applicants), financial resources and academic performance are each important considerations for admission.
+Academic records from foreign institutions must be on file at least by the dates listed below for the first term and, if not in English, must be accompanied by certified English translations.